 The role of mediation is to have a neutral third party sit in to facilitate a discussion aimed at reaching an agreement.
 Often times the mediators are lawyers or judges that understand all of the elements and issues involved in your divorce case.

-What does mediation … what does the role of mediation have in a divorce.
-In El Paso county, and in most of counties here in the state of Colorado, courts are going to require that the parties go to mediation if their case is set for a final hearing, which is called final permanent order, and they do not have an agreement.
+What role does mediation have in a divorce.
+In Nassau County, and in most of counties here in the state of Florida, courts are going to require that the parties go to mediation if their case is set for a final hearing, which is called final permanent order, and they do not have an agreement.

 The role of mediation is to have a neutral third party meet with the parties, who are usually sitting in separate rooms, and to have a discussion about what the disputes are.
 Many times the mediators are going to be former judges, or lawyers that now practice family law, that understand all of the different elements and issues that are involved in your typical divorce case.